ISHIMWE-Prince-Arnaud/Cheetah/README.md

 Table of Contents:

-About

-Features

-Installation

-Usage

-Contributing

-License

-Contact

-About:
+1.About

+2.Features

+3.Installation

+4.Usage

+5.Contributing

+6.License

+7.Contact

+1.About:

 This website is an educational project that explores:

 The speed and agility of cheetahs 🏃‍♂️

 Their hunting techniques and diet 🍖

 The threats they face in the wild 🌍

 Conservation efforts to protect cheetahs 🛡️

-Features
+2.Features:

 ✔️ Home Page: Introduction to cheetahs

 ✔️ Gallery: Stunning images of cheetahs

-✔️ Hunting Behavior: How cheetahs catch their prey
+✔️ Predation: How cheetahs catch their prey

 ✔️ Conservation: Ways to protect cheetahs
-✔️ Responsive Design: Works on mobile and desktop

-Installation
+✔️ Speed: Cheetah's speed in relation to other animals.\

+3.Installation:

 To run this website locally:

-sh
-Copy
-Edit
 git clone https://github.com/ISHIMWE-Prince-Arnaud/Cheetah.git

 cd Cheetah

 Then, open index.html in your browser.

-Usage
+4.Usage:

 Simply visit the website to explore everything about cheetahs.
 You can also customize it by editing the HTML, CSS, and JavaScript files.

-Contributing
+5.Contributing:

 Want to improve the website?
 Follow these steps:

 Fork the repository

-Create a new branch (git checkout -b feature-branch) Commit your changes (git commit -m "Added new section") Push to GitHub (git push origin feature-branch)
+Create a new branch (git checkout -b feature-branch)

+Commit your changes (git commit -m "Added new section")

+Push to GitHub (git push origin feature-branch)

 Open a Pull Request

-License
+6.License:

 📜 This project is licensed under the MIT License – free to use and modify.

-Contact
+7.Contact:

-📧 Email: your-email@example.com
+📧 Email: princeishimwe754@gmail.com

-🐦 Twitter: @yourhandle
+🐦 Twitter: @Ishkpro

-🌐 Website: yourwebsite.com
+LinkedIn: ISHIMWE Prince Arnaud

+Patreon: patreon.com/Ish_k_pro

+Instagram: Ish k pro